 - Glorifying people who have harmed the autistic community

-The 100 Day Kit also praises people who have abused autistic people, such as Bernard Rimland, who founded “Defeat Autism Now” as well as the Autism Society of America and promoted the now discredited “extreme male brain theory” of autism which falsely linked testosterone to autism: “Dr. Bernard Rimland, the father of a son with autism who later founded the Autism Society of America and the Autism Research Institute, helped the medical community understand that autism is a biological disorder and is not caused by cold parents” (4).
+The 100 Day Kit also praises people who have abused autistic people, such as Bernard Rimland, who founded “Defeat Autism Now” as well as the Autism Society of America and promoted several false and disproven causes and treatments for autism such as chelation and also supported Applied Behavioral Analysis: “Dr. Bernard Rimland, the father of a son with autism who later founded the Autism Society of America and the Autism Research Institute, helped the medical community understand that autism is a biological disorder and is not caused by cold parents” (4).
 It also promotes B.F.
 Skinner, a pioneer of the most harmful and controversial early intervention used for autism, Applied Behavioral Analysis: “Verbal Behavior therapy teaches communication using the principles of Applied Behavior Analysis and the theories of behaviorist B.F.
 Skinner” (36).

 - Recommending harmful early interventions such as ABA